As Seachtain na Gaeilge approaches, here are 5 suggestions on how to celebrate the Irish language and bring the cúpla focail into your home:

 Irish Online Resources

 Do you have a tip for other parents on encouraging Irish at home?
-Share it with us in the comments below.
+Do you do anything else with your child for Seachtain na Gaeilge?
+Tell us in the comments below.